erikbrinkman/rackham-thesis/README.md

 A class file for a Rackham (University of Michigan) thesis.
 This file is a modification of [`rac.sty`](http://clasp.engin.umich.edu/pages/current/dissertation-template), which can be found in a number of different locations.
-I was unable to find a license attached to any version, so this is being released under the MIT license, but I will gladly update it if anyone knows of its original license or the intent of previous authors.
 This class file attempts to make it as easy as possible to write a thesis that conforms to the Rackham style guidelines, however users are advised be aware of and follow the [currently published guidelines](http://www.rackham.umich.edu/current-students/dissertation/the-dissertation).